 Places to purchase Chinese medicines in Hong Kong

 Hong Kong has thousands of licensed Chinese medicine retail shops where you can find not only Chinese medicines but sometimes regular medicines too, if they are part of a pharmacy.
 For more details on Chinese medicine retail shops, please click here.

 Hong Kong’s two main pharmacy chains (Mannings, Watsons) or supermarkets (PARKnSHOP, Wellcome) also sell Chinese medicines.
-For some medicines you will need a prescription which you can get from Chinese medicine practitioners.
+For some medicines you will need a prescription from Chinese medicine practitioners.
 They will usually fill the prescription for you right away at their clinic.

 Regulation of Chinese medicines

 There is a licensing and regulation system for Chinese medicines to ensure the quality and safety of Chinese medicines.
 Under the Chinese Medicine Ordinance, Chinese medicines are classified: